golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 * **Screenshot** the *vpype* display with your name and **post** it in the Discord channel `#310-vpype-works`.
 (I want receipts, please.)
 * In the unlikely event that you are unable to get *vpype* installed on your computer, **message** the professor in Discord to discuss other options for [optimizing](https://plotterfiles.com/tools/optimizer) and [cropping](https://msurguy.github.io/svg-cropper-tool/) your SVGs.

-**Python programmers:** If you happen to prefer coding in Python, installing *vpype* and its interoperating sibling project [*vsketch*](https://github.com/abey79/vsketch) (for generative plotter art) is a terrific toolchain for this course.
+**Python programmers:** If you happen to prefer coding in Python, installing *vpype* and its terrific sibling project [*vsketch*](https://github.com/abey79/vsketch) (for generative plotter art) is a recommended toolchain for this course.
 My instructions for [installing and using *vsketch* are here](https://github.com/golanlevin/DrawingWithMachines/blob/main/generating_svg/python/README.md#3-generating-an-svg-using-vsketch-and-vscode).

 ---